mtt87/mtt.engineer/website/src/content/posts/hosting-my-website-on-a-rpi.md

 If all goes well I get a nice confirmation with my Telegram bot.

 <img alt="telegram successful deployment message" src="/images/telegram_bot_success.png" />

+Future improvements:

+- make sure if the docker build fails that

 All the code is available on my GitHub https://github.com/mtt87/mtt.engineer